Live-Webcams

 German towns on the other side of the island,

-Swinoujscie has a more urban character and is
+Swinoujscie has a more urban type of character

 business center.
 There are many shopping malls,